Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

                     "TOUT:",\
                     "ORDER: ((((((((c0,t0),c1),t3),w),t1),c3),t2),c2)"])

-This approach can be convenient if you do not want to maintain the .net file outside the program file.
+This approach can be convenient if you do not want to maintain the .net files.

 PutUniTensor according to label ordering
 ------------------------------------------